miguel-medrano/fritter/README.md

 `mocha`

-You should a result like this:
+You should see a result like this:

 ```
   Array